ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Additional Results

 \subsection{Ablation on Offline Data}

-We conduct an ablation study to investigate the impact of using offline data during the online fine-tuning phase for all MuJoCo locomotion tasks, as shown in \cref{fig:Appendix_exp_ablation_data}.
-Our results show that E2O-CQL\_buffer, which initializes the online buffer with offline data, exhibits slow performance improvement, while discarding the offline data allows it to achieve higher sample efficiency.
+We conduct an ablation study to investigate the impact of using offline data during the online fine-tuning phase for all MuJoCo locomotion tasks, as shown in Fig.~\ref{fig:Appendix_exp_ablation_data}.
+Our results show that ENOTO-CQL\_buffer, which initializes the online buffer with offline data, exhibits slow performance improvement, while discarding the offline data allows it to achieve higher sample efficiency.
 This suggests that although many offline-to-online RL methods utilize offline data to alleviate performance degradation, it can adversely affect their online sample efficiency.
-In contrast, E2O-CQL successfully avoids significant performance drop even without using offline data, thereby enhancing learning efficiency during the online stage.
+In contrast, ENOTO-CQL successfully avoids significant performance drop even without using offline data, thereby enhancing learning efficiency during the online stage.